 Can I install it myself?

 Yes.
 The Nest × Yale Lock is designed for easy DIY installation.
 Typical installations should take less than an hour.
 You’ll need a few simple tools like a Phillips head screwdriver.
-You’ll also need a mobile device and the free Nest app.
+You’ll also need a mobile device and the Nest app.

 Don’t want to install it yourself?
 Contact our installation partner, OnTech, to help you check your system’s compatibility, install, and set up your Nest products.